Armida Siguion-Reyna: As a public servant

 During the Presidency of Joseph Estrada, Siguion-Reyna was appointed as the chairperson of the Movie and Television Review and Classification Board (MTRCB) in 1998.
 She was known to be an advocate of freedom of speech and artistic liberties in film.
 Even before she became the chairperson of MTRCB, she fought against censorship and together with peers like Lino Brocka, Behn Cervantes and Ishmael Bernal, they had protested the actions of Siguion-Reyna's predecessors, specifically Manuel Morato and Henrietta Mendez.

 When she was MTRCB's chair, her board members consisted of anti-censorship people.
 They were lenient in rating films to be shown publicly in theaters.
 Though, she was criticized for being biased on film produced by her own production outfit and by her friends.
 She countered her critics and said that the board did not grant permits to films showing purely sexual content and thus, the films were given X-rating, which means that those films were not suitable to be shown in cinemas.

 Her term ended in 2001 after Estrada was ousted through the Second EDSA Revolution.
+She later ran for representative of the 1st district of Makati under Pwersa ng Masang Pilipino, but lost to former Press Secretary Teodoro Locsin Jr.